Antimitochondrial Antibody and Antimitochondrial M2 Antibody

 You may also have this test if your healthcare provider thinks you have hepatitis.

 What other tests might I have along with this test?

 Your healthcare provider may also order other tests to confirm that you have PBC.

 What do my test results mean?

-If your results are higher, it may mean that you have PBC.
-Higher results may also
+If your results show a high titer, it may mean that you have PBC.
+Higher titer results

 How is this test done?